anyscale/madewithml.github.io/docs/courses/mlops/testing.md

     If shadow tests allow us to test our updated system without having to actually serve the new results, why doesn't everyone adopt it?

     ??? quote "Show answer"
+        With shadow deployment, we'll miss out on any live feedback signals (explicit/implicit) from our users since users are not directly interacting with the product using our new version.

-        We need to ensure that we're replicating as much of the production system as possible so we can catch issues that are unique to production early on.
-This is rarely possible because. while your ML system may be a standalone microservice, it ultimately interacts with an intricate production environment that has *many* dependencies.
+        We also need to ensure that we're replicating as much of the production system as possible so we can catch issues that are unique to production early on.
+This is rarely possible because, while your ML system may be a standalone microservice, it ultimately interacts with an intricate production environment that has *many* dependencies.

 But overall, shadow testing is easy to monitor, validate operational consistency, etc.